 The field is named after Billy Hebert, the first resident of Stockton and professional baseball player to be killed in World War II.
 William J. "Billy" Hebert was born in Stockton, California on December 20, 1919.
 Known for his scrappy play, the infielder's diamond talents were first showcased with the Karl Ross post American Legion team.
 Hebert's final year in American Legion ball was in 1936, and he captained the team.
 Hebert was then signed by the Merced Bears of the California League for the 1941 season.
 He had an exceptional year batting .328 in 130 games to lead the team.
-Hebert led the league in double plays by second basemen and a bright future in baseball seemed to be on the horizon for the 21-year-old.
-Shortly after the season ended, Hebert entered military service in the Navy.
+Hebert led the league in double plays by a second basemen and a bright future in baseball seemed to be on the horizon for the 21-year-old.
+Shortly after the season ended, like many young men during this time, Hebert entered military service and joined the Navy.

 In 1953, Billy Hebert Field was the original home to the Stockton Ports Minor League Baseball team.
 Notable players who have taken the field are Babe Ruth, Lou Gehrig, Gary Sheffield, and Dave Henderson.
 It reamined the Stockton Ports home field until 2005, when Banner Island Ballpark was built.